Plumsail/forms-docs/SharePoint/how-to/create-pdf-processes.rst

 For instance, to get the description of the assignment, we add this tag: **{{Assignments.Description}}**

 ..
-Note:: If the field value stores as an object, to get the property inside an object, we need to use a dot operator.
-For instance, to get the display name of the user that is selected in 'AssignedTo' field, we use this tag: **{{Assignments.AssignedTo.DisplayName}}**
+Note:: If a field value stores an object, use the dot operator to get a property from the object.
+For instance, to get a display name of a user that is selected in 'AssignedTo' field, use this tag: **{{Assignments.AssignedTo.DisplayName}}**

 Also, you can format a tag value.
 For instance, in our template, we format date tags like this: **{{Created}:format(MM.dd.yyyy)}**